DelorianCS/cybersecurity-roadmap/cv.md

 ## 6. Projects / Home Lab
 - Documented Home SOC using Splunk
-- Ran vulnerability scans with Nessus and Nmap
+- Ran vulnerability scans with tools like Nmap and Hydra
 - Performed phishing simulations or password audits
 - All projects documented and published on GitHub